iotaledger/susee-streams-poc/README.md

   The *ESP32 Sensor* reads and persists its user state every time a command is received from the *IOTA-Bridge*.
   The state is persisted in a FAT partition located in the SPI flash memory of the ESP32 board.
   This way the user state is secured against power outages of the ESP32.

+* The *IOTA Bridge* stores a map of LoraWAN DevEUIs and Streams Channel IDs in a local SQLite3 database "lora-wan-nodes-iota-bridge.sqlite3".
+More details can be found in the
+  <a href="#compressed-streams-messages">Compressed Streams Messages</a> section.

 ### Management Console CLI